qHollow/rsschool-cv/cv.md

 * and many other things to be good front-end developer.

 ######  2. Works
-Maybe there will be something in the future, if i ended rs school...
+Maybe there will be something in the future...

 ##### Contacts me:
 [Telegram](https://t.me/road2grave) | [VK](https://vk.com/road2grave) | [GitHub](https://github.com/qHollow)